How to Read a Bazi Chart

 KEY TAKEAWAYS / TL;DR

-- ◈A Bazi chart has Four Pillars (Year, Month, Day, Hour), each with a Heavenly Stem (top) and Earthly Branch (bottom) — 8 characters total.
+- ◈A Bazi chart has Four Pillars: Year, Month, Day, and Hour.
+Each pillar has a Heavenly Stem on top and an Earthly Branch below, giving eight characters in total.

 Step 1: Understand the Grid